Share On Social!

 In the 2020s, access to food, generally, has decreased.

-The issue nowadays is more nutrition security and the quality of food at-risk people can access, according to Sheila Fleischhacker, an adjunct professor at Georgetown Law School in Washington and co-author of a recent JAMA article addressing this specific problem.
+The issue now is more nutrition security and the quality of food at-risk people can access.

 “It’s the right time for this evolution,” Fleischhacker said.

 “By prioritizing nutrition security, we bring together historically siloed areas ─ hunger and nutrition ─ which must be tackled together to effectively address our modern challenges of diet-related diseases and disparities in clinical care, government food and food assistance policies, public health investments, and national research.”